noud333/bachelorproject/documentation/batman-package_testing.md

 ### Effects of limb darkening methods
 Limb darkening overview uses the values for c1 and c2 found in the link at the top of this document.

+It turns the transit from a rectangle to a parabolic shape depending on the method used.